Joe-Collins-1986/BitWise-DRF/README.md

 <details>
     <summary style="font-weight:bold">Backend Requirements</summary>

-The client wants a well structured backend with strong security and an administration panel allowing superusers CRUD functionality withing pre-built models to aide front end testing and API maintainance.
+The client wants a well-structured backend with strong security and an administration panel allowing superusers CRUD functionality withing pre-built models to aide front end testing and API maintenance.

 - Django REST authorisation established.
-- SessionAuthentication for development and testing of DRF
+- Session Authentication for development and testing of DRF
 - Permissions built for API CRUD.
 - Development and Live databases set up.
 - Static files and images housed on cloud server and linked to backend.